Mirko Cudini

-Mirko Cudini (born 1 September 1973) is an Italian professional football coach and a former player, most recently in charge of Fidelis Andria.
+Mirko Cudini (born 1 September 1973) is an Italian professional football coach and a former player.

 Club career

 He played three seasons (36 games, 1 goal) in the Serie A for Torino and Ascoli.

 In January 2007, he left for Serie B club Vicenza.
 In exchange, Ascoli signed Leandro Vitiello in co-ownership deal.

 In 2008–09 season he left for Prima Divisione club Perugia.
 In July 2009 he left for Monza.

 Coaching career

-On 5 July 2019 he was appointed head coach of Serie D club Campobasso.
+On 5 July 2019, he was appointed head coach of Serie D club Campobasso.
 He guided Campobasso to promotion in the 2020–21 Serie D, and was confirmed in charge of the Rossoblu also for the club's comeback season to Serie C.

-After guiding Campobasso to safety in their 2021–22 Serie C campaign, on 30 April 2022 Cudini announced his departure from the Rossoblu.
+After guiding Campobasso to safety in their 2021–22 Serie C campaign, on 30 April 2022, Cudini announced his departure from the Rossoblu.
 On 15 June 2022, Cudini was unveiled as the new head coach of Serie C club Fidelis Andria.
 On 1 November 2022, following a string of negative results that left Fidelis Andria deep into relegation zone, both Cudini and sporting director Sandro Federico were dismissed from their respective roles.

+On 26 July 2023, Cudini was unveiled as the new head coach of Serie C club Foggia.
+He was dismissed from his role on 14 December 2023, following negative results during his tenure.
+A month later, on 23 January 2024, Cudini was however reinstated as Foggia boss.

+On 2 July 2024, Cudini signed a two-year contract as head coach of fellow Serie C club Pineto.
+He was sacked on 7 October 2024 due to negative results.
+He successively took over as the new head coach of Ascoli from 27 January 2025, being however dismissed himself just less than two months later, on 14 March, after suggering five defeats in his seven games in charge.

+On 4 September 2025, Cudini signed for Serie C club Giugliano.
+His stint at Giugliano however lasted just barely more than a month, as he was dismissed on 16 October 2025.